-Pryers who are specialise in Personal Injury claims have launched a new social media campaign promoting road safety.
+Pryers, who specialise in Personal Injury claims, have launched a new social media campaign promoting road safety.
 Our ‘Spot the Bike’ Campaign promotes the importance of road safety and visibility of cyclists to all road users.

 Research by the Royal Society for the Prevention of Accidents (ROSPA) found that the most common key contributory factor recorded by the police is “failed to look properly” by either driver or rider, especially at junctions.
-This was attributed to the car driver in 57% of serious collisions.
+In 57% of serious collisions, the driver was said to have “failed to look properly”.
 Other common contributory factors attributed to drivers are “poor turn/manoeuvre” (in 17% of serious accidents) and “careless, reckless, in a hurry” (17%).

 As personal injury experts, we have seen the long term effects of injuries from road traffic accidents.
-We see too many cyclists get injured in unnecessary accidents, so we want to improve road safety and raise awareness to everyone on the road understand the potential hazards, especially as worsening winter weather makes roads more dangerous.
-At Pryers we often handle cases where the cyclist was clearly visible but is somehow not seen by the driver – often whilst cycling on busy roads to work.
+We want to focus on road safety because we cannot continue seeing so many many cyclists injured in unnecessary accidents.
+We also want to raise awareness so that everyone on the road understands the potential hazards.
+This is especially the case as worsening winter weather makes roads more dangerous.

-We have many cyclists at Pryers and with an office in the heart of York, many choose to commute to work on their bikes.
-Marketing Manager, Angela Harford said “We are fortunate that cycling facilities are improving on our roads, but the existing infrastructure often forces cyclists as a minority group to share the roads with considerably larger and faster vehicles.
+We have many cyclists at Pryers.
+We have an office in the heart of York, so many choose to commute on their bikes.
+Marketing Manager, Angela Harford said: “We are fortunate that cycling facilities are improving.
+But the existing infrastructure often forces cyclists, as a minority group, to share the roads with considerably larger and faster vehicles.
 Most drivers are looking for other vehicles and not the lower profile of a cyclist or motorcyclist.
-With the ‘Spot the Bike’ campaign, we want to help motorists be more aware of their surroundings and take more care whilst sharing the road with cyclists and motorcyclists so that more people can be encouraged to cycle safely and confidently.”
+With the ‘Spot the Bike’ campaign, we want to help motorists be more aware of their surroundings.
+They need to take more care whilst sharing the road with cyclists and motorcyclists.
+This may encourage more people to cycle safely and confidently.”

+A cyclist colliding with a vehicle can not only be traumatic but also very painful.
+Some injuries can last a long time, we help our clients gain access to valuable funds and rehabilitation services.
 If you’ve been injured in a road traffic accident find out how we can help you on your road to recovery.
+Or contact our team to find out more.